 My overriding thought is I think comments about a lack of consistency across Google's products in 2018 completely ignores just how bad things were in this regard until recent years.
 I completely disagree with your point.

 It feels like they're experimenting a whole lot.
 Look at Google Play Games.
 It's a wild departure from Material Design.
-While greater consistency would be nice, it seems more likely that they're pushing toward a new design language.

 A design language is a fluid, evolving thing - by not sticking completely to it, Google is experimenting with new UX paradigms and making things better for users (in the long term.
 In the short term it can be frustrating).